zalakuldip2011/NexEd/frontend/src/docs/THEME_GUIDE.md

-# Theme Integration Guide for Edemy
+# Theme Integration Guide for NexEd

 This guide ensures that any new pages or components you add will automatically work with the light/dark mode system.